Resolving Workplace Conflict Through Mediation

 The good news is that there are several ways that you can resolve conflict successfully – and one is mediation.
-In this article, we'll consider this approach, discuss when best to use it, and provide a step-by-step guide to mediating conflict within your team.
+In this article, we'll consider this approach, discuss when to use it, and provide a step-by-step guide to mediating conflict within your team.

-What is Mediation?
+What Is Mediation?

 Mediation is a way of managing conflict that uses an impartial person to help team members to resolve their disagreements.
 The intention is to ease workplace tensions before they escalate into something more damaging.
 It differs from disciplinary and grievance procedures by offering a more informal and flexible approach.

 Using mediation can reduce formal discrimination complaints (in the U.S.) and employment tribunal claims (in the U.K.).
 So some organizations invest in training their people in the technique, while others might opt to bring in official, external mediators to intervene in a dispute, especially if it's large and complex.

 Although severe conflicts are likely rare within teams, and many people will work through any disagreements in a mature way themselves, mediation can be a useful skill for managers to develop.
 It can allow them to deal confidently and effectively with more deep-seated conflict, as soon as it arises within their teams.